 Nothing screams fall more to me than pumpkin and caramel.
-However, when you add them together, it’s a sweater weather party in your mouth!
-This caramel pumpkin cake is a sweet spiced pumpkin cake layered with a homemade caramel sauce and frosting!
+However, when you add them together, it's a sweater weather party in your mouth!
+This pumpkin cake with caramel frosting is a sweet spiced pumpkin cake layered with a homemade caramel sauce and frosting!
 Serve it with some mulled apple cider and you have the perfect fall dessert combination!

 Looking at this photo makes me just want to eat 10 pieces of it (which I will not do), but I am drooling over here!
 Do yourself a favor and make this for your next fall get together.
 I promise you that the guests will talk about this pumpkin caramel cake for months!